Shipping to Morocco

 Certain items are prohibited by Customs for import to Morocco.
 These items are in addition to items forbidden by IATA.
 Senders are responsible for making sure that the goods they are shipping are acceptable for shipment to Morocco.

 - Drugs, non-prescription

-- Whether you are shipping documents with no Declared value.
-These shipments require only the fully completed FedEx International Air Waybill.
+- Documents with no commercial value only require the fully completed FedEx International Air Waybill.

 - If you are shipping documents with a Declared value or dutiable goods, we require a FedEx International Air Waybill and a Commercial Invoice.

 - All shipments valued at 50 USD or above are considered as High Value by Moroccan customs and require a POA (power of attorney) from customers except for shipments consigned to individuals.

 - A Phytosanitary certificate is required for all food items.